bblankinship/HDS_AY21-22_ProgAssignment/README.md

 ### Document Layout

-You are required to submit a single Word or PDF document as your report.
-This document must be the direct result of “Knit to Word” or “Knit to PDF” from R Markdown in RStudio.
+You are required to submit a PDF document as your report.
+This document must be the direct result of "Knit to PDF" from R Markdown in RStudio.
 You must not apply any edits or modifications to your report outwith RStudio.

 Your report must include the following sections: